Your key questions answered about coronavirus disease, or Covid-19.

 The new coronavirus is a virus and, therefore, antibiotics should not be used as a means of prevention or treatment.
-However, if you are hospitalised for the 2019-nCoV, you may receive antibiotics because bacterial co-infection is possible.
+However, if you are hospitalised for Covid-19, you may receive antibiotics because bacterial co-infection is possible.

 To date, there is no specific medicine recommended to prevent or treat the new coronavirus.

 However, those infected with the virus should receive appropriate care to relieve and treat symptoms, and those with severe illness should receive optimised supportive care.
 Some specific treatments are under investigation, and will be tested through clinical trials.
 WHO is helping to accelerate research and development efforts with a range or partners.